 We allow responsible drinking AFTER the High Rite.

 We permit moderate, responsible drinking during revels at Samhain.
 Moderation is one of our virtues, however, and we will ask anyone who become disruptive to leave or call them a cab home.
 We do also reserve the right to hold your keys for you until you are capable of taking yourself home.
 Note: we will not be providing any alcohol other than the Waters of Life.

 All CedarLight events have a suggested donation of $10 per person.
 This can be contributed to Dagda’s Cauldron either at the Grove, or online through Paypal.
 Our Paypal address is firstname.lastname@example.org

 All donations go towards CedarLight Center bills and upkeep.

 CedarLight is running a tree planting fundraiser through Arbor Day Foundation.
 You can plant a tree for $1!
+We are also running an Oyster Planting fundraiser to help cleanup the Chesapeake Bay.
 See the donation can on the table with our general donations cauldron or you can payapl us, just be sure to mention the tree planting fundraiser.